sustainers-network/blossm/README.md

 #### Code

 - [ ]  Add wallet functionality as a service in a way that identities can make use of.
-- [ ]  Change from username + password based authentication to email + password and ENS + password.
+- [ ]  Change from username + phone based authentication to email + password and ENS + password.

 #### Design